Istiaq66/Neural-Network-Final-Project/README.md

 4. Push your changes to your fork.
 5. Submit a pull request, explaining your changes and their benefits.

-## License
+## NB
-This project is licensed under the [MIT License](LICENSE).
 You are free to modify and distribute the codebase, as long as you include the original license file and attribute the authors.